natethegreat44/PostgresPodman/README.md

 # Notes

-We're using [rootless podman](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md) to run this container, you'll end up with files not owned by you in the `data/` directory.
+1. We're using [rootless podman](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md) to run this container, you'll end up with files not owned by you in the `data/` directory.
 The best way to clean them up is with `make dbclean`.

-The scripts in the `init` directory are run in order when the container is created.
+1. The scripts in the `init` directory are run in order when the container is created.
 The first one creates the database and user.
 More scripts can be added.
+1. [PGVector](https://github.com/pgvector/pgvector) is also supported!
+Just change the `CONTAINER_IMAGE` variable to `docker.io/ankane/pgvector`.

 # Troubleshooting